Nym Node Troubleshooting

 My Gateway is blacklisted

 Nym API measures performance by routing traffic through the Mixnet.
-If the average of a Gateway’s routing score in past 24h is less than 50%, the Gateway gets blacklisted and remains so until this number is higher than 50%.
+If the average of a Gateway’s routing score in past 24h is less than 50%, the Gateway gets blacklisted and it remains so until its performance is higher than 50%.

 In case your Gateway appeared on the blacklist, it’s because there is some flaw in the configuration.
 The most common sources of problems are: